chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 Now let's dive into our Anomaly Detection results!

-## Overall KPI Charts
+## Overall KPI Anomaly Chart

 At the top of your results, a Time Series plot is displayed where each point displays the KPI value for the input time frequency.
 In this case, a daily frequency is used; this graph shows the **sum of `ItemTotalPrice` each day**.

 ![Overall KPI Anomaly Chart](/img/kpi-and-dashboard/anomaly-overall-kpi-chart.png)

-**Notice**:
+Notice:

-- The graph is color coded: the time series is **green inside** our confidence interval, and **red outside**.
+-   The graph is color coded: the time series is green inside our confidence interval, and red outside.
 Red points are anomalies!

 -   By dragging over any section of the graph, you can zoom into that section.

-- As you hover over the graph, points are annotated with the KPI value, and Confidence Interval bounds.
+-   As you hover over the graph, points are annotated with the KPI value, and Confidence Interval bounds, Severity Score of the Anomaly & the Datetime.

-**^ Edit when Severity Score & maybe expected value graph is available.**

 ## Drill Downs